DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_DynamicRowLevelSecurity.md

 Next you will learn the different row level security options to give rights on each entity.

-*Info: The following tasks can not be fully tested in this Hackathon, but you will get a feel for it.
+* Info: The following tasks can't be fully tested in this Hackathon, but you will get a feel for it.

 # 2. All Options: